innova-re/ips/README.md

 ### Installation

-    Install the module with: npm install -g plato
+Install the module with

+    npm install -g plato

 ### Usage